openid/authzen/authorization-api-1_0.md

 {: #table-error-status-codes title="Error status codes"}

 ## Access Evaluations API
-The Access Evaluations API is a means for a PEP to request decisions for a number of assets for a single request context.
+The Access Evaluations API is a means for a PEP to request decisions for a number of resources for a single request context.

 The Access Evaluations API is available at the relative URL `/evaluations/` via the `POST` HTTP method.

 ### Access Evaluation Request
 The content of the request body is a JSON Object with the following fields:

-principal:
+subject:
 : REQUIRED.
-A principal as described in the Principals section ({{principals}})
+A subject as described in the Subjects section ({{subjects}})

 queries:
 : REQUIRED.
-An array of queries defined in Asset Query section ({{asset-query}}) about access to specific assets
+An array of queries defined in Resource Query section ({{resource-query}}) about access to specific resources

 The following is a non-normative example of an Access Evaluation Request: